 The region flourished in the past from production of oranges, lemons, olives and almonds.
 Now it’s mainly a tourist stop on the quaint wooden train, its cars working museum pieces of polished mahogany and adorned with brass.

-But the unexpected treasure was in the train station unlike any you’ll find anywhere else.
+But the unexpected treasure was in the train station, unlike any you’ll find anywhere else.
 It features a free museum with two rooms displaying works of Picasso and Miró .
 The two Spanish artists were by many accounts long-time friends, and several photos in the station provide a glimpse of their shared visits to Soller in the late 1960s.

 Soller claims Barcelona-born Miró as an adopted son.
 His grandfather was from there, and the young artist rode this same train for visits.
 He later resided on Mallorca during the final 20 years of his life, mainly in Palma, but he often returned to the mountain valley, sometimes with his pal Picasso.

 They remain a permanent presence, with 50 of Picasso’s ceramics in one room and 35 Miró etchings in another.
-It is an unexpected treasure trove open to browse at will, through few of the passengers waiting for the next train bother walking through.
+It is an unexpected treasure trove open to browse at will, though few of the passengers waiting for the next train bother walking through.

 Waiting for a train in Soller is the antithesis of a stopover at Penn Station.
 There’s absolutely no bustle.
 The line for boarding is quiet and orderly.

 We have time to shop for Sureda pearls – actually glass beads that resemble those produced from oysters – and walk through Saint Bartholomew church that towers over the village.
 Late afternoon shadows highlight the main plaza where school boys are kicking a soccer ball around the fountain as we have a leisurely paella dinner (15 Euros including beer and desert).

 The waiter shoos away the players when their ball bounces past our table, but the game goes on.